briarsweetbriar/rubber_stamp/README.md

 Aside from setting internal metadata, RubberStamp does nothing when a version is declined--or when an initial version is accepted.
 The only time it does something is when a revision is accepted, at which point it updates the versionable.

 Most likely, you'll want extra handling in these situations.
 Perhaps you want to award user reputation points for submitting an acceptable resource.
 Perhaps you want a resource to be hidden until it has been accepted.
 Perhaps you want to destroy resources that are declined.
-You can do all of these things by passing a block to `accept`, `decline`, `new_with_version`, or `create_with_version`.
+You can do all of these things by passing a block to `accept` or `decline`.
 This block will receive the version in question as its sole parameter.

 For instance:

-    @resource.accept { |version| version.versionable.make_visible }
+    @resource.accept { |version| version.versionable.make_visible if version.initial? }

 Or:

     @resource.decline do |version|
-      version.user.lose_points
+      version.user.deduct_points
       version.versionable.destroy if version.initial?
     end